P3trur0/chat-challenge/README.md

 `telnet localhost 10000`

-and you can start to broadcast your messages to all the other clients connected, like this:
+and you can start to broadcast your messages to all the other connected clients, like this:

 ![Usage example](/chat-challenge.gif?raw=true "Usage example")